FDio/csit/docs/report/vpp_functional_tests/test_environment.rst

 **DUT port configuration**

-Port configuration of DUTs is defined in topology file that is generated per VIRL simulation based on the definition stored in file
+Port configuration of DUTs is defined in topology file that is generated per VIRL simulation based on the definition stored in `VIRL topologies directory`_.

-   /csit/resources/tools/virl/topologies/double-ring-nested.xenial.yaml

 Example of DUT nodes configuration:::